 However, in 2009, NPS in India was made available to employees beyond the public sector.
 It allows you to invest in the scheme throughout your employment.
 You can withdraw up to 40% of the accumulated corpus upon retirement.

-- Low-risk: NPS investment has low equity exposure.
-The maximum percentage which can be invested towards equity shares or stocks is 50%.
+NPS investment has low equity exposure.
+The maximum percentage which can be invested towards equity shares or stocks is 75%.
 Therefore, it will have a less volatile response to market fluctuations.
 However, this factor also limits the scheme’s profit-yielding capacity and appreciates capital only so much.

-- Equity portion: As mentioned earlier, only 50% of NPS investments can be directed towards purchasing equity funds.
+As mentioned earlier, only 75% of NPS investments can be directed toward purchasing equity funds.
 This proportion is further reduced by 2.5% annually when you reach the age of 50 years.

 SIP or Systematic Investment Plan, on the other hand, is a way to invest in mutual funds that allows you to invest periodically in a specific fund and enjoy dividends on your investments regularly.

-Mutual Funds are investment pools which accumulate funds from various individuals which is used to purchase securities.
+Mutual Funds are investment pools which accumulate funds from various individuals and are used to purchase securities.
 These securities can be either market-linked or fixed-income securities.
-Examples of market-linked securities are equity shares and stocks; debentures, bonds, bills are examples of fixed income securities.
+Examples of market-linked securities are equity shares and stocks; debentures, bonds, and bills are examples of fixed-income securities.

-- Compounding: In case of SIP, the interest on the same is compounded quarterly.
+In the case of SIP, the interest on the same is compounded quarterly.
 The compounding component increases your corpus exponentially.

-- Higher returns: If you compare NPS and SIP Mutual Funds, the latter offer much higher returns.
+If you compare NPS and SIP Mutual Funds, the latter offer much higher returns.
 NPS has limited exposure to equity shares and stocks, whereas Mutual Funds can be employed to purchase a higher proportion of equities.
-Equity funds have a track record of providing returns in the range of 14%-18% in the long-run.
+Equity funds have a track record of providing returns in the range of 14%-18% in the long run.
 However, it responds to market volatility with more or less similar intensity and is therefore subject to higher risks as well.

-- Withdrawal: Mutual fund investments, except for ELSS funds can be withdrawn at any point during the investment tenor.
-You can also start a systematic withdrawal plan after sufficient retirement corpus has been accumulated, which will serve as a source of monthly income for you.
+Mutual fund investments, except for ELSS funds can be withdrawn at any point during the investment tenure.
+You can also start a systematic withdrawal plan after a sufficient retirement corpus has been accumulated, which will serve as a source of monthly income for you.